JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 DIM pWindow AS CWindow = "MyClassName"
 ```

-The constructor also checks if the application is DPI aware and calculates the scaling ratios and the default font name and point size ("Tahoma", 8 pt, for Windows XP and below; "Segoe UI", 9 pt, for Windows Vista and above").
+The constructor also checks if the application is DPI aware and calculates the scaling ratios and the default font name ("Segoe UI", 9 pt, for Windows 10 and above").

 You can override it by setting your own DPI and/or font before creating the window, e.g.